skahds/boomer-shooter-fork/README.md

 - `game`: where the game code goes
 - `game/res`: resources, like shaders, textures, audio, etc
 ## HAD files
+HAD file store game data, the main executable will need both `CORE.HAD` and `DEMONCHIME.HAD` to run.
 HAD files are just zip files, but with a different extension so you know that they're for this engine.
+You can load additional HAD files by passing them to the executable in the CLI.
 HAD stands for "Here's All the Data".